lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 <details>
 <summary>Expected Output</summary>
     ```
+    {
-    {'Response': "I'm just a computer program, I don't have feelings or emotions.
-I'm here to help answer any questions you might have to the best of my ability"}
+        'Response': "I'm just a computer program, I don't have feelings or emotions.
+I'm here to help answer any questions you might have to the best of my ability"
+    }
     ```
 </details>